altamishturk/FSJS2.0/Projects(HTML_CSS)/Project 02/README.md

 # Project 2

-In this project i have used only css to style given html to output.png
+In this project i have used only css to style given html to achive same style as you can see below.

 ## Expected Output